SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 - UCF has played nine games, with three wins against the spread.

-- The Knights have yet to cover the spread this season when underdogs by 7 points or more.
+- This year, the Knights are winless ATS when entering a game as an underdog of 7 points or more.

-- UCF's games this season have gone over the total in five out of nine opportunities (55.6%).
+- UCF's games this season have hit the over on five of nine set point totals (55.6%).

-- The Knights have turned the ball over 13 times this season, one more turnover than the Mustangs have forced (12).
+- This year the Knights have turned the ball over 13 times, one more than the Mustangs' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.